evolvingstuff/vdw2/content/posts/indoor-athletes-have-45-ng-less-vitamin-d-asia-in-this-case-meta-analysis.md

 │   ├── TextNode
 │   │   full_match: `VitaminDWiki – `
 │   │   inner_content: `VitaminDWiki – `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Shift work associated with lower Vitamin D in 12 of 13 studies – meta-analysis July 2022|Shiftwork. like indoor sports, also reduces Vitamin D))`
 │   │   inner_content: `Shift work associated with lower Vitamin D in 12 of 13 studies – meta-analysis July 2022|Shiftwork. like indoor sports, also reduces Vitamin D`
-│   │   page: `Shift work associated with lower Vitamin D in 12 of 13 studies – meta-analysis July 2022|Shiftwork. like indoor sports, also reduces Vitamin D`
+│   │   page: `Shift work associated with lower Vitamin D in 12 of 13 studies – meta-analysis July 2022`
 │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Shift work associated with lower Vitamin D in 12 of 13 studies – meta-analysis July 2022|Shiftwork. like indoor sports, also reduces Vitamin D`